Healthy Homes Assessment Strathmore Park

 Home Assessments Strathmore Park for Rental Properties

-There are numerous things to look over in a house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are many things to check during a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
 Some examples include:

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
-For specialist guidance, contact us today and book your rental property home assessment.
+The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties